lpomfrey/django-debreach/README.rst

 Content length modification
 +++++++++++++++++++++++++++

-django-debreach also enable you to counter the BREACH attack by randomising the content length of each page.
+django-debreach also enables you to counter the BREACH attack by randomising the content length of each response.
 This is acheived by adding a random string of between 12 and 25 characters as a comment to the end of the HTML content.
 Note that this will only be applied to responses with a content type of ``text/html``.